“Boas Festas e Feliz Ano Novo.”

-Christmas Around the World is a great unit to teach in the month of December.
-Take your students on a tour around the world as they learn about the Christmas traditions in the USA, England, Italy, Germany, France, Hanukkah, Kwanzaa, Canada, Mexico, Sweden, Netherlands, Chinese New Year, Diwali, Australia, and Russia.
+Holidays Around the World is a great unit to teach in the month of December.
+Take your students on a tour around the world as they learn about the Christmas, Hanukkah, Kwanzaa, Diwali and Chinese New Year celebrations.
 Let’s take a look at how this can be done in a practical and engaging way in your elementary classroom.

 Start with Books